PhD Programmes

 Admission Requirements (General Information)

-The admission process differs slightly depending on your previous degree:
+The process differs slightly depending on your previous degree:

 Additional Requirement for Applicants Without a German MA/MPhil